"What success does best is make you complacent and egotistical"

 My 86 year-old father paints 8 hours a day, standing.

-I was just plain nuts during my first ten years as a painter.
+I was just plain nuts for my first ten years as a painter.

 Most of you want to be great, your reason for reading this and other art blogs instead of watching TV.